rubiquinones/OSC-CO2/README.md

 ## Description

-This is the code for the implementation of the paper: **OSC-CO2: Coattention and Cosegmentation Framework For Object State Change With Multiple Features** by Rubi Quiñones, Author2, Author3, Author 4.
+This is the code for the implementation of the paper: **OSC-CO2: Coattention and Cosegmentation Framework For Object State Change With Multiple Features** by Rubi Quiñones, Ashok Samal, Sruti Das Choudhury, and Francisco Munoz-Arriola.
 <Insert link to paper>

 ## Dependencies